A Game of Thrones: In the Seven Kingdoms

 After the death of Lord Jon Arryn, King Robert Baratheon recruits his childhood friend Eddard "Ned" Stark, the lord of the northern castle of Winterfell, to replace Arryn as Hand of the King and betroths his son Joffrey to Ned's daughter Sansa.
-Shortly thereafter, Ned's son Bran discovers Robert's wife, Queen Cersei Lannister, having sex with her twin brother Jaime.
+Shortly thereafter, Ned's son Bran discovers Robert's wife, Queen Cersei Lannister, having sex with her twin brother, Jaime.
 Jaime throws Bran from a tower, leaving Bran comatose and paralyzed.

 Ned brings his daughters Sansa and Arya to the capital city, King's Landing, and finds that Robert is an ineffective king whose only interests are hunting, drinking, and womanizing.

-At Winterfell, an assassin fails to kill Bran while he is unconscious, and Ned's wife Catelyn travels to King's Landing to bring word to Ned.
+At Winterfell, an assassin fails to kill Bran while he is unconscious, and Ned's wife, Catelyn, travels to King's Landing to bring word to Ned.
 Catelyn's childhood friend, Petyr "Littlefinger" Baelish, implicates Tyrion Lannister, the dwarf brother of Cersei and Jaime, in the assassination attempt.
-On the road, Catelyn encounters Tyrion and arrests him to stand trial for the attempt on Bran's life.
-In retaliation for Tyrion's abduction, his father Lord Tywin Lannister sends soldiers to raid the Riverlands, Catelyn's home region.
-Tyrion regains his freedom by recruiting a mercenary named Bronn to defend him in trial by combat.
+On the road home, Catelyn encounters Tyrion and arrests him for the attempt on Bran's life.
+In retaliation for Tyrion's abduction, his father, Lord Tywin Lannister, sends soldiers to raid the Riverlands, Catelyn's home region.
+Tyrion regains his freedom by demanding a trial and recruiting a mercenary named Bronn to defend him in trial by combat.

-Ned investigates Jon Arryn's death and discovers that Robert's heirs are Cersei's children by Jaime; he infers that Jon Arryn was killed to conceal this information.
+Ned investigates Jon Arryn's death and discovers that the children thought to be Robert's heirs are in fact Cersei's children by Jaime; he infers that Jon Arryn was killed to conceal this information.
 Before Ned can act, Cersei arranges Robert's death and installs Joffrey on the throne.
 Ned enlists Littlefinger's help to take Cersei and Joffrey into custody.
 Littlefinger betrays him and Ned is arrested.
 Arya escapes, but Cersei and Joffrey take Sansa as a hostage.

-Ned's eldest son Robb marches his army south in response to his father's arrest.
+Ned's eldest son, Robb, marches his army south in response to his father's arrest.
 To secure a strategically necessary bridge crossing, Catelyn negotiates a marital alliance between Robb and the notoriously unreliable House Frey.
 Robb defeats a Lannister army in the Riverlands, capturing Jaime.
 Tywin sends Tyrion back to King's Landing to act as Joffrey's Hand of the King.
 Joffrey has Ned executed and Robb's followers declare independence from the Seven Kingdoms, proclaiming Robb the "King in the North".